Sureshpatil4348/Fxlabs.ai_Front_end/README.md

  - **Neutral Labeling**: Cells that previously showed `0%` now display `Neutral`
  - **Buy/Sell Styling**: Buy/Sell visuals use border-only (green/red) with no icons for a cleaner look
  - **Recommendation Cards**: In the All in One Currency Indicator header, we now display "Recommendation: Buy (xx%)" as a larger primary card and the opposite side "Sell (yy%)" as a smaller, lower-opacity card.
 The larger card dynamically reflects whichever side (Buy/Sell) has the higher percentage.
+ - **All in One Currency UI Tweaks (Latest)**:
+   - Primary recommendation card uses a thicker border and subtle elevation for emphasis
+   - Heatmap cells no longer increase depth on hover (no hover shadow)
+   - Table headers cleaned up: icons removed; headers are bold and slightly larger; timeframe labels (1M, 5M, etc.) are not bold

 #### **Market Data Requirements**
 - **EMA21**: Requires 21+ bars for accurate calculation